 - Donate your old bras: Bras can be expensive, and not everyone can afford to buy them.
 Consider giving your lightly used bras to charity.
 You can look around the Portland area for an organization that collects used bras.
 Another great place to start is ThirdLove, which partners with other non-profit organizations to collect and distribute used bras.

 If you’re considering getting breast implants in the Portland, Oregon, area, browsing our gallery of before-and-after photos of actual patients can give you a good idea of the types of results we create at Portland Plastic Surgery.
-You can also contact us using the online form to request a consultation or call us at (503) 292-9200 to schedule an appointment.
+You can also request a consultation using the online form or call us at (503) 292-9200 to schedule an appointment.